awsdocs/iam-user-guide/doc_source/access_controlling.md

 When you give permissions to a group, all users in that group get those permissions\.
 For example, you can give the Administrators group permission to perform any of the IAM actions on any of the AWS account resources\.
 Another example: You can give the Managers group permission to describe the AWS account's Amazon EC2 instances\.

-For information about how to delegate basic permissions to your users, groups, and roles, see [Permissions Required to Access IAM Resources](access_permissions-required.md)\.
-For additional examples of policies that illustrate basic permissions, see [Example Policies for Administering IAM Resources](id_credentials_delegate-permissions_examples.md)\.
+For information about how to delegate basic permissions to your users, groups, and roles, see [Permissions required to access IAM resources](access_permissions-required.md)\.
+For additional examples of policies that illustrate basic permissions, see [Example policies for administering IAM resources](id_credentials_delegate-permissions_examples.md)\.

-## Controlling Access for Principals<a name="access_controlling-principals"></a>
+## Controlling access for principals<a name="access_controlling-principals"></a>

 You can use policies to control what the person making the request \(the principal\) is allowed to do\.
 To do this, you must attach an identity\-based policy to that person's identity \(user, group of users, or role\)\.
 You can also use a [permissions boundary](access_policies_boundaries.md) to set the maximum permissions that an entity \(user or role\) can have\.